-- 2.10.1 Right of way within airport movement areas shall be granted in the following order: - a) Aircraft - b) Emergency vehicles with their requisite emergency warning devices on - c) Vehicles towing aircraft - d) Snow clearing and de-icing equipment - e) Pedestrians - f) Service vehicles - 2.10.2 Vehicle operators must remain more than 60 m from areas subject to jet engine blast or propeller wash. - 2.10.3 Whenever an aircraft is being pushed back or its engines are operating, vehicle operators must stop in the vehicle corridor and yield to the aircraft unless authorized by a signaller or the aircraft wheel chocks are in place. - 2.10.4 All vehicles must use the vehicle corridors when driving on the apron.
+- 2.10.1 Right of way within airport movement areas shall be granted in the following order: - a) Aircraft; - b) Emergency vehicles with their requisite emergency warning devices on; - c) Vehicles towing aircraft; - d) Snow clearing and de-icing equipment; - e) Pedestrians; - f) Service vehicles. - 2.10.2 Vehicle operators must remain more than 60 m (or 200 ft) from areas subject to jet engine blast or propeller wash. - 2.10.3 Whenever an aircraft is being pushed back or its engines are operating, vehicle operators must stop in the vehicle corridor and yield to the aircraft unless authorized by a signaller or the aircraft wheel chocks are in place. - 2.10.4 All vehicles must use the vehicle corridors when driving on the apron.
 Service vehicles are allowed to proceed to an aircraft stand provided that they exit the vehicle corridor at a 90 degrees angle. - 2.10.5 Vehicles operating in a vehicle corridor have priority over any vehicles seeking to enter the corridor. - 2.10.6 Vehicles must be driven in the right-hand lane of the vehicle corridors. - 2.10.7 All vehicle operators entering or driving in a vehicle corridor on the apron must yield to moving aircraft or aircraft close enough to potentially represent an immediate danger.
-They must wait until such danger has passed before proceeding. - 2.10.8 No vehicle operator entering an apron area may approach or cross an aircraft movement marking, unless: - a) At a right angle to the aircraft movement marking - b) At a designated vehicle crossing point, if any, such as a vehicle corridor - 2.10.9 It is prohibited to drive under boarding bridges except for snow removal equipment. - 2.10.10 It is prohibited for snow removal vehicle operators to drive under a boarding bridge in operation. - 2.10.11 It is prohibited to drive within 2 m of an aircraft except for operational or maintenance purposes.
+They must wait until such danger has passed before proceeding. - 2.10.8 No vehicle operator entering an apron area may approach or cross an aircraft movement marking, unless:

-- 2.10.12 It is prohibited to drive and park on areas denoted by red hatched marks for reasons other than: - a) Snow removal operations; - b) Maintenance operations; - c) Operations related to handling of a flight, when the aircraft is parked and stationary. - 2.10.13 Only vehicles with a clearance of 3 m may be driven under interface and VIP buildings.
+- a) At a right angle to the aircraft movement marking; - b) At a designated vehicle crossing point, if any, such as a vehicle corridor. - 2.10.9 It is prohibited to drive under boarding bridges except for snow removal equipment. - 2.10.10 It is prohibited for snow removal vehicle operators to drive under a boarding bridge in operation. - 2.10.11 It is prohibited to drive within 2 m of an aircraft except for operational or maintenance purposes. - 2.10.12 It is prohibited to drive and park on areas denoted by red hatched marks for reasons other than: - a) Snow removal operations; - b) Maintenance operations; - c) Operations related to handling of a flight, when the aircraft is parked and stationary. - 2.10.13 Only vehicles with a clearance of 3 m may be driven under interface and VIP buildings.
 Clearance indicators have been installed for this purpose. - 2.10.14 Taxiways are generally accessed from the vehicle corridors on the apron or airside roadways. - 2.10.15 For all other perimeter airside roadways, radio contact is not required, unless the vehicle operator wishes to enter a taxiway or runway from the junction of one of such roadways.
-If so, the vehicle operator must request radio authorization from ground control. - 2.10.16 Access to the airside perimeter roadway is reserved for YQB authorized personnel.
+If so, the vehicle operator must request radio authorization from ground control and must hold the proper licenses for this maneuver. - 2.10.16 Access to the airside perimeter roadway is limited to personnel authorized by YQB. - 2.10.17 When advised of the activation of the RVOP plan (visibility under 2600 feet), all non-essential traffic must stop, except: - a) Vehicles performing runway inspections, snow removal, maintenance of navigation aids and lighting; - b) Emergency vehicles responding to an emergency; - c) Vehicles taking part in "Follow-me car" operations. - 2.10.18 When approaching a "Arrêt/Priorité aux aéronefs " sign, the operator of a vehicle must stop and ensure no aircraft is in process of landing or taking of in the axis of the runway he is about to cross.
+The operator must have left the area (by crossing the equivalent sign in the opposite direction) before the a fore mentioned conditions change.